Search results for

 But one traditional source of contention is that a Galaxy S phone in one region can have worse performance, battery life, and image quality than the same device in another market.
 This discrepancy exists because Samsung has usually offered two different chipsets in the Galaxy S series, depending on the region.

-The US traditionally received phones powered by Qualcomm Snapdragon processors, while until very recently, EMEA markets and India received devices powered by Samsung’s own Exynos chipsets.
-That changed with 2023’s Galaxy S23 series, which is powered by Snapdragon silicon across the board.
+The US and a handful of other markets traditionally received phones powered by Qualcomm Snapdragon processors, while Europe, Middle Eastern markets, and India received devices powered by Samsung’s own Exynos chipsets.
+That tradition continues to this day with the Galaxy S24 series.

 The long-running Exynos vs Snapdragon rivalry came to a (temporary?) end with the Galaxy S23 series.

 Nevertheless, Snapdragon and Exynos flagship processors aren’t made equal.
 Sometimes one chipset is better than the other, offering improved battery life and/or superior CPU/GPU performance, effectively creating two tiers of Galaxy S customers.
-We’ve seen significant differences in all of these areas in the past, and 2022 saw Samsung’s Exynos 2200 differing from Qualcomm’s Snapdragon 8 Gen 1 in a couple of crucial areas too.
+We’ve seen significant differences in all of these areas in the past, although the gulf between the latest Exynos 2400 and Snapdragon 8 Gen 3 isn’t as wide.

 A short history of Exynos vs Snapdragon